shibshib/XTREMIS_CAPSTONE/Readme.md

-# Project Title
+# XTREMIS

-One Paragraph of project description goes here
+XTREMIS is an ECG/EMG/EEG board that is capable of collecting data at high sampling rates.
+Additionally, its small form factor allows for it to be embedded in clothes or pockets.
+It is based on the ADS1299 chip, and is inspired by the OpenBCI open source project.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Setup
 #### MCU FIRMWARE